 What should you have in your travel clothes capsule?

 Ready to pull it all together?
 Perfect!
 Separate your clothing items by day wear and night wear.
 Think of your color scheme and what will hold up to the rigors of travel.

 Did I mention underwear yet?
 The best travel underwear stays in place!
 You do not want to be dealing with pulling underwear out from where it may have moved while sitting on a plane or in the car.

-Comfortable pants and top, or I have found a travel dress that has a flattering fit on you is another great option.
+Comfortable pants and a top, or I have found a travel dress that has a flattering fit on you is another great option.
 Personally, I love the options from Eileen Fisher.
 My favorite piece is the washable stretch crepe pants.